Vivekanand-R/Industry-Outlook/README.md

 Source: Yahoo Finance (yfinance: Personal, Non-commercial use as per yahoo terms)

-**Insights:** The total market cap is approximately $5,044.70 billion (i.e. $5.04 trillion), and the total headcount is 2,335,570 (2.3 Million) employees across the industries in the above listed 33 top companies.
+**Key Takeaways:** The total market cap is approximately $5,044.70 billion (i.e. $5.04 trillion), and the total headcount is 2,335,570 (2.3 Million) employees across the industries in the above listed 33 top companies.
 Just for understanding, the US stock market as a whole has a total market capitalization of around $46 trillion as of 2023.

 This includes all varieties of companies.
 Few players concentrated on medical equipment side, other players concentrated in the pharmaceuticals sectors.